 Why so many P-values?

-In their paper, Cristae & Ioannidis (2018) highlight various factors that might have contributed to the increase in reporting of p-values in figures and tables, as well as the artificially high number significant p-values that are reported.
+In their paper, Cristae & Ioannidis (2018) highlight various factors that might have contributed to the increase in reporting of p-values in figures and tables, as well as the artificially high number of significant p-values that are reported.

 - Highly competitive, publish or perish academia